demonicpagan/Nova-UCIP-Join-Form/README.md

 4. Click "Manage User-Created Settings &raquo;"

-5. Click "Add User-Created Setting" (You'll need to do this twice, once for each label/setting key pairing)
+5. Click "Add User-Created Setting" (You'll need to do this thrice, once for each label/setting key pairing)

 6. Fill in the Label text box and Setting Key text box.
    Example (the setting key in this example is what is used in main.php):